 16. Rakaposhi Base Camp

 For all those trekking enthusiasts out there – this one’s for you!
-The Rakaposhi Base Camp Trek is doable in one day, even for beginners, and offers some truly insane views of Rakaposhi, a 7,800-foot peak!
+The Rakaposhi Base Camp Trek is doable in one day, even for beginners, and offers some truly insane views of Rakaposhi, a 7,800-metre peak!

 There are few ways to get as up close and personal with Pakistan’s giants than this.
 The trek starts from the village of Minapin, where it should take those with a decent fitness level about 4 to 5 hours to reach the top.